Current Ratio: Definition, Formula, and Free Calculator

 How to Improve the Current Ratio

-- Sell long-term assets: A business that’s below the targeted current ratio may consider certain long-term assets, such as underperforming properties or unused assets that still hold resale value.
+- Selling long-term assets: A business that is below the targeted current ratio may consider certain long-term assets, such as underperforming properties or unused assets that still hold resale value.
 This will allow the company to increase cash on hand, which will improve the current ratio.

-- Refinance short-term debt: By refinancing short-term debt obligations, such as loans with a repayment term of less than one year, into long-term debt, a company can shift some of the corresponding liability out of its current liabilities on its balance sheet.
-Businesses taking on additional debt may want to opt for long-term debt over short-term to keep the ratio in range.
+- Refinancing short-term debt: By refinancing short-term debt obligations (loans with a repayment term of less than one year) into long-term debt, a company can shift debt out of its current liabilities on its balance sheet.
+Businesses getting a small business loan may want to opt for long-term debt over short-term to keep the ratio in range.
+Be sure to understand a provider’s small business loan requirements before applying for financing.

-- Reduce overhead expenses: Consistent review of a company’s short-term expenses allows businesses to find ways to improve their fiscal efficiency.
+- Reducing overhead expenses: A consistent review of a company’s short-term expenses allows businesses to find ways to improve their fiscal efficiency.
 These ways can include reducing travel expenditures, renegotiating vendor and supplier contracts, and managing department operating expenses.

 Other Liquidity Ratios